Kim Porter | Published Nov 10, 2025 8 Min

 NOTE: This post is relevant to disregarded entities, partnerships, and S corps.
-It is not relevant to C corp owners.
+It is not applicable to C corp owners.

 When you open a business, you and any business partners might chip in money or other assets to get things started.
 You’ll track how much each partner contributes using a capital account.
 Throughout the lifecycle of your business, the capital accounts show each partner’s monetary interest in the company.